Wife: Cosby convicted by 'mob justice, not real justice'

 "Twelve honorable jurors - peers of Cosby - have spoken," lawyer Dolores Troiani said.
 "There is nothing else that needs to be said."

 Constand said in a tweet last week that "Truth prevails."
-The jury, in a statement Monday, said she was "credible and compelling."
+The jury said in a statement Monday that she was "credible and compelling."

+Prosecutors opposing a request for juror names from The Associated Press and other news media outlets urged a judge on Thursday to consider a "cooling off" before they're disclosed.
+They cited a 90-day wait in the case of Casey Anthony, the Florida mother acquitted in 2011 of charges she killed her young daughter.

-Camille Cosby, 74, stayed away from both of her husband's trials, except for the defense's closing arguments.
+Camille Cosby stayed away from both of her husband's trials, except for the defense's closing arguments.
+She and Bill Cosby had five children - two of whom have died - and she served as his business manager.

 Before the jury came in last week to hear from Cosby's lawyers, she went to the defense table and put her arm around Cosby, who is legally blind.
 They embraced, smiled and chatted, and he gave her a peck on the cheek.